 This brake does its job admirably, not deafening your hunting companions and terrifying everyone on the range, while at the same time significantly diminishing muzzle rise.
 What is truly impressive is the attention to detail on this detachable muzzle brake.
 Can you see the seam?
 It’s even harder to see in real life and I’ve taken it off and put it back on few times.
 That attention to detail speaks very highly as to the overall quality of the rifle itself.

 How much leeway?
-From the rounds I would end up making for this very gun, if you did not calculate for wind at all, and in fact there was a 5mph full value crosswind, you would only land 9.6” off target, 600 yards away.
+From the rounds I would end up making for this very gun, if you did not calculate for wind at all, and in fact there was a 5 mph full value crosswind, you would only land 9.6 inches off target, 600 yards away.
 On an elk-sized target, that’s considerably smaller that the area of the animal’s vitals.

 Interestingly enough, the group they showed me had very little vertical shift at all, making the entire margin of error on the horizontal plane.
 I asked, and Mr. Erickson told me that it was a windy day when they shot that particular group, and that the rifle could shoot much better.
 That last part I would have to verify on my own.

-At my own range, off a Caldwell Stinger Shooting rest, a five-round group of Nosler’s 175gr Accubond Long Range ammunition averaged at .60″ for four strings.
+At my own range, off a Caldwell Stinger Shooting rest, a five-round group of Nosler’s 175-grain Accubond Long Range ammo averaged at .60 inches for four strings.
 This was the only store-bought ammunition purchased for this review.
 According to Stealth’s numbers, that puts this at one of the worst shooting guns they’ve ever put out.

 I bought the dies for the 28 Nosler not long after they came out, even though I’ve never had a rifle chambered in this caliber.
 I do that a lot.
-I used the Nosler brass from that first box to load and fire the other 80 rounds.
-Loading my own 175gr Sierra Game King bullets, I was able to achieve consistent half minute five round groups.
-I’d like to see what it could do with the Berger 190gr Hunting bullets, which have done well in my 7mm magnums.
+I used the Nosler brass from that first box for reloading and firing the other 80 rounds.
+Loading my own 175-grain Sierra Game King bullets, I was able to achieve consistent half-minute five-round groups.
+I’d like to see what it could do with the Berger 190-grain Hunting bullets, which have done well in my 7mm magnums.

 Using the Hog Saddle Pig Saddle and 0311 Tripod, as well as both bags from myself and my hunting partner, I shot a seated five-round group across a valley at a cardboard target, at 600 yards.
-That five-shot group, taken with the 175gr Sierra Game King scored 8.25″.
+That five-shot group, taken with the 175-grain Sierra Game King scored 8.25 inches.
 I’ve shot a little bit, but I’m far from a contender, so there’s a lot of human error in that group.
-That gets you inside the vitals of game even as small as a white tailed deer.
+That gets you inside the vitals of game even as small as a white-tailed deer.